henry-spanka/homebridge-freeathome/README.md

 ## (Video) DoorBell
 See the [DoorBell Tutorial](docs/DoorBellTutorial.md) on how to setup the BuschJaeger DoorBell in HomeKit.

+## Garage Door
+See the [GarageDoor Tutorial](docs/GarageDoorTutorial.md) on how to expose a Switch actuator as a GarageDoor accessory.

 # Limitations
 * ~~The door can not be controlled with HomeKit as the bus is not connected to the SysAp.~~ *May actually be possible but not tested it yet.*